GlPortal/training-resources/README.md

 - Free tutorials for modern Opengl http://www.opengl-tutorial.org/beginners-tutorials/tutorial-3-matrices/

 ## Git
 While not every commit is acceptable don't be afraid to commit anything.
 We don't mind reviewing your Pull Requests.
+If anyone attacks you personaly for commits you did I assure you he does not speak for the team.

 Use the following as guidelines on commit style:
 - [How to write commit messages](http://chris.beams.io/posts/git-commit/)